 Label=""indicates that when the properties are written as

 ItemDefinitionmetadata, the label of the parent ItemDefinitionGroup will be empty (every MSBuild element can have a Label).
-Visual Studio 2017 uses labeled groups to navigate the .vcxproj project file.
+Visual Studio 2017 and later use labeled groups to navigate the .vcxproj project file.
 Note that the groups that contain most Rule properties have an empty string as a label.

 HasConfigurationCondition="true"tells the project system to affix a configuration condition to the value so that it takes effect only for the current project configuration (the condition could be affixed to the parent group or the value itself).
 For example, open the property pages off the project node and set the value of the property Treat Warnings As Error under Configuration Properties > C/C++ General to "Yes".
 The following value is written to the project file.
 Notice the configuration condition attached to the parent ItemDefinitionGroup.